 The Program Review process, which is described in more detail in Chapter Six, occurs in the fifth year of the accreditation cycle.
-During Program Review, trained BIR members read and analyze all program documents submitted by each institution.
+During Program Review, trained BIR members read and analyze all program documents submitted by the institution.
 The outcome of a Program Review is a Preliminary Report of Findings.
-In addition, each team member will review the Program Summary for identified programs.

-Beginning sixty days before the visit, each team member will receive various documents about the institution’s education unit and its educator preparation programs.
-Some of the information will come directly from the institution.
-Some types of information will come from the Commission and will reflect the preliminary findings of BIR members who reviewed the institution’s program documents during the Program Review process (see Chapter Six).
-Thedocuments are likely to arrive in electronic form and must be thoroughly read and reviewed prior to the visit.
-This is important because one of the team’s first tasks will be to share concerns that were identified by team members as they prepared for the visit.
-Being prepared allows all team members to help collect information pertinent to any concerns identified, and allows the reviewer more time at the site to focus on interviews and evidence available only at the site
+Team members will receive access to the institution’s accreditation website sixty days prior to the site visit.
+The website will have an addendum posted for any and all Common Standards and Program Standards not found preliminarily aligned during the Common Standards review or Program Review process.
+Each addendum must be thoroughly read and reviewed by site visit team members prior to the visit.
+Being prepared is critical as team members work to collect information pertinent to any questions and concerns.
+Additionally, preparation prior to the site visit allows the team members more time during the site visit to focus on interviews and any additional evidence provided at the time of the visit.

 Develop Initial Questions

-Team members should read the documents carefully, making notations where they have questions or concerns or require clarification.
-Team members should begin to write interview questions based on documents appropriate to their assignments.
-The Preliminary Report of Findings will identify areas of concern identified during Program Review, if any.
-These areas of concern may suggest interview questions or documents to review.
+Team members should carefully read the evidence submitted on the institution’s accreditation website, making notations where they have questions or concerns or require clarification.
+Team members should begin to write interview questions based on the evidence appropriate to their assignments.
+The Preliminary Report of Findings from Program Review or Common Standards review will identify any areas of concern.
+These areas of concern suggest interview questions or documents to review at the site visit.Interview Techniques

-Read the Common Standards Narrative

-The Common Standards Response will be provided electronically to facilitate team members’ review prior to the site visit.
-In responding to each Common Standard, the Common Standards Response should include all evidence and documentation as outlined by the Commission.

-Read Assigned Program Documents

-Each member of the review team will review all documents, in their assigned areas, that were already submitted to the CTC by the institution and that was generated by the Program Review process.
-This includes the following:

-The Preliminary Report of Findings prepared by the Program Review Team;

-Addendums prepared by the Institution in Response to the Preliminary Report of Findings

-The Program Summary prepared by the program;

-Current Narratives Addressing the Program Standards, for reference only

-Interview Techniques